larrybotha/everything/inbox/bash arguments.md

 Parent: [[+ bash]]

-- along with understanding [[Word Splitting]], arguments in bash are fundamental to writing bash scripts
+- along with understanding [[word  splitting]], arguments in bash are fundamental to writing bash scripts

 ## links and resources